We may earn money or products from the companies mentioned in this post.

 They’re also great for warm weather, being a cold appetizer made of tuna, spices like thyme and of course healthy vegetables.

-So, here’s another idea for your quick gluten and dairy free appetizer plates.
-Gluten free party snacks can be tricky as we know.
+Low Carb and Gluten and dairy free party snacks can be tricky as we know.
 But, so many people are avoiding these two foods, that it is almost as necessary as having some nut-free options available.

 Of course, your guests will also just love the presentation and rich taste of these healthy low carb appetizers.